-It wasn’t immediately clear if someone else got permission to install them on the public sidewalk, but we have requested more details from Public Works and will update the story if we learn more.
+It wasn’t immediately clear if someone else got permission from the city to install them on the public sidewalk.
+We have requested further details from Public Works, and will update this story if we learn more.

 Lew said she has seen similar installations in other parts of San Francisco.
-She said she believes it’s the opposite of addressing the situation in a humane way.
-She suggested using the money spent on the boulders to invest “in real solutions like housing, mental health services, and shelter.”
+She believes they represent the opposite of addressing the situation in a humane way, and that the money for the boulders would have been better spent “on real solutions like housing, mental health services, and shelter.”

-It's not the first time efforts were made to move homeless encampments from a sidewalk in the area.
-As we previously reported, San Francisco Public Works, at the beginning of 2018, placed metal barricades nearby on the sidewalk on the north side of Market Street between Church and Reservoir to prevent people from sleeping on the sidewalk in front of Safeway.
+In early 2018, SF Public Works placed metal barricades on the north side of Market Street (between Church and Reservoir streets) to prevent people from sleeping on the sidewalk in front of Safeway.